jovnc/hackforcities/README.md

 SLSmart is an innovative solution designed to enhance the Singapore Learning System (SLS) ePortal by integrating Generative AI technologies.
 The platform addresses two critical issues faced by students and teachers: lack of student engagement and user experience challenges.
 By leveraging Retrieval-Augmented Generation (RAG) and AI-powered tools, SLSmart provides a personalized, interactive, and seamless learning experience.

-Link to our app: https://hackforcities.vercel.app/ (backend is still deploying)
+Link to our app: https://hackforcities.vercel.app/ (backend may be slow due to free hosted compute limitations)

 ### Key Features